simonsobs/sotodlib/docs/context.rst

     :func:`sotodlib.core.context.obsloader_template`.

 ``metadata``
     A list of metadata specs.
-For more detailed description, see the docstring for
+For a detailed description, see the docstring for
-    :func:`SuperLoader.load_raw<metadata.SuperLoader.load_raw>`.
-But
-    briefly each metadata spec is a dictionary with the following
-    entries:

-    ``db``
-        The path to a ManifestDb.

-    ``name``

-        A string describing what field to extract from the metadata, and where to store it in the output AxisManager.
-For details on the syntax, see
-        :func:`Unpacker.decode<metadata.Unpacker.decode>`.

-    ``loader``
-        The name of the metadata loader function to use; these functions must be registered in module variable sotodlib.core.metadata.REGISTRY.
-This is optional; if absent
-        it will default to 'HdfPerDetector' or (more likely) to whatever is specified in the ManifestDb.
+    :func:`SuperLoader.load_one<metadata.SuperLoader.load_one>`.

 ``context_hooks``
     A string that identifies a set of functions to hook into particular parts of the Context system.
 See uses of _call_hook() in the Context code, for any implemented hook function names and